k3jph/k3jph.github.io/coat-of-arms.md

 </div>

-Though spare, this is a classically structured English blazon.
-The martlet, long associated with tireless pursuit, intellectual restlessness, and the role of the younger son, is rendered here in black to signify constancy, wisdom, and measured reserve.
-The torse, bearing azure and or (blue and gold), links the crest visually and symbolically to the shield, ensuring that the entire achievement reads as a coherent whole.

-In contemporary use, the crest may appear above the arms on letterheads, documents, and regalia, or on its own when the context calls for a simplified emblem.
-In such settings, Eckbert, the sable martlet, serves not only as a visual anchor, but as a quiet representative of the ideals behind the arms: learning, discipline, and a certain restless precision.
+The torse repeats the blue and gold liveries.
+The crest may appear with the full achievement or on its own when a compact personal emblem is useful.

 ### Banner {#banner}